Azerbaijan State Pedagogical University: History

-Training is conducted in the specialties such Azerbaijan language and literature, History, Mathematics, Chemistry, Biology, Physics, Geography, Professional development, Music education, Initial military and physical training, Pedagogy and methodology of primary education, Pedagogy and methods of preschool education.
+Academic profile

 There are 330 teachers at 55 departments of the University, including 59 doctors of science, 329 candidates of science and associate professors, 4 full members of various academies of sciences.
 The University employs 730 people of support staff.
 The university includes a library and reading rooms, a computer room, an onomastic laboratory, a zoological museum, and a medical care center.
 There are more than 700 thousand copies in the library.